PycWB/pycwb/docs/source/index.rst

 Installation
 ------------

 PycWB is available on `PyPI <https://pypi.org/project/pycWB/>`_.
-You can install it with pip.
-Some dependencies are required to be installed before installing pycWB with pip.
+It requires Python 3.10 or newer.
+Some scientific and gravitational-wave dependencies are easiest to install with conda before installing ``pycwb`` with pip.
-The easiest way is to install them with conda.

 .. code-block:: bash

-   conda create -n pycwb "python>=3.9,<3.11" conda activate pycwb conda install -c conda-forge root=6.26.10 healpix_cxx=3.81 nds2-client python-nds2-client lalsuite setuptools_scm cmake pkg-config python3 -m pip install pycwb
+   conda create -n pycwb python=3.13 conda activate pycwb conda install -c conda-forge root=6 healpix_cxx=3 nds2-client python-nds2-client lalsuite python-ligo-lw setuptools_scm cmake pkg-config python3 -m pip install pycwb

+If ROOT is not available, PycWB builds without the ROOT-backed C++ wavelet extension and uses the native Python analysis path.
+See :ref:`installing_pycwb` for source, pure-Python, and Apple Silicon notes.

 Run your first burst search